How to Harness the Obscured Power Of Dim Dreams

 Compared to most times when you’re awake, information flows like a faucet at full blast.
 When you’re asleep, all you have is the sensation of the thoughts from your subconscious.
 The dream only has one or two data points, and the brain keeps hammering them home.
 They can be missing visuals.
 The visuals can be blurry.
 Just not much there to go by.

-So how do you approach them when it comes to dream interpretation?
+If you’ve got a detail or two to work with, how do you approach them when it comes to dream interpretation?

 Presumably, the problem isn’t with your ability to recall.
 You’ve remembered several details from other dreams in the past.
 You’re applying the Dream Recovery System correctly.
 What you do remember of it, there are only one or two data points.